cloudify-cosmo/docs.getcloudify.org/content/ops_guides/backup_restore_guide.md

     1. {'status': 'Snapshot restore in progress...\nThis may take a while, depending on the snapshot size.'}
     1. {'status': 'No `restore_snapshot` workflow currently running.'}

-**If the restore is done as part of Upgrade to a newer Cloudify Manager version, consider perform also:**
+**If the restore is done as part of Upgrade to a newer Cloudify Manager version, consider performing also:**

 1. Execute [install_new_agents workflow]({{< relref "working_with/workflows/built-in-workflows.md#the-install-new-agents-workflow" >}}) on the new Cloudify Manager so that all hosts agents are updated and connected to RabbitMQ on the new Cloudify Manager.